-Reason for the changes (include a comment on the impact on the research project and the
+Reason for the changes (include a comment on the impact on the research project and the participants at sites)

-reason for the changes (menate a commen t on the impact on the research project and the

-participants at sites)

-Four staff are engaged in the roles of s4 7F
+Four staff are engaged in the roles of s47F

-employed in new roles to support the digital

-health strategy within the program.
-We have also added \$4/F who

-is the research centre manager, as she ha as oversight of the whole of the Centre's

-business, of which Veterans' MATES is s a part.
-Roles for new personnel are as
+.
+Two staff have been employed in new roles to support the digital health strategy within the program.
+We have also added \$47F who is the research centre manager, as she has oversight of the whole of the Centre's business, of which Veterans' MATES is a part.
+Roles for new personnel are as follows: \$47F s47F(Service provided via sub-contractarrangement with s47Frole is to facilitatethe development, implementation and evaluation of the digital health platform ofthe Veterans'MATES program.)

-follows:

-s47F

-s47F (Service provided via sub-contract

-arrangement with \$47F role is to facilitate

-valuation of the digital health platform of

-the Veterans'MATES program.)

-s47F

-(All staff listed in original application are s Program.) till involved in the Vet eran MATES
+(All staff l Program.) isted in original application are still involved in the Veteran MATES

-Do these changes raise any ethical issues? □ Yes 🔽 No
+( hanges raise any ethical issues? 🗆 Yes 🗹 No

-If yes, identify the ethical issues.
+If yes, ider tify the ethical issues.

-List all amended documents to be reviewed
+List all am ended documents to be reviewed.

-Document Title (include version number, if app olicable) Version Date
+t Title (include version number, if applicable) onal rows if required.
+Version Date

-Insert additional rows if required. ,

 s47F CV

 s47F Resume

 s47F Resume

 s47F CV

 s47F CV

 s47F CV

-s47F Resume
+Resume

-Section 4: Participating Sites

-Are all participating sites affected by this as If no, list all affected sites below.
-Insert additional in ▼ Yes □ No

-Site (Organisation) State

-An amendment to an approved research protocol may also impact the individual research sites.
-The Commanding Officer (CO) at each affected site (named above) must be notified of the amendment by the PI to determine if the site is impacted.
-Final approval to implement an amendment at a site will be issued by that site's CO.
+Section 4: Participating Sites Are all participating sites affected by this amendment?
+If no, list all affected sites below.
+Insert additional rows if required. 🗹 Yes 🗖 No Site (Organisation) State An amendment to an approved research protocol may also impact the indiv Commanding Officer (CO) at each affected site (named above) must be not the PI to determine if the site is impacted.
+Final approval to implement an a issued by that site's CO. ified of the amendment by

-Section 5: Declaration

-I confirm that this project is being conducted ed in keeping with the conditions of

-ethical approval.
-I confirm that the project 1 0

-the National Statement on Ethical Conduct in Human Research. •
+I confirm that this project is being conducted in keeping with the conditions of ethical approval.
+I confirm that the project is being conducted in compliance with the National Statement on Ethical Conduct in Human Research.

-I confirm that I have not received any infor in the research to suggest this report does n project.
+I confirm that I have not received any information in any form from anyone involved in the research to suggest this report does not accurately reflect the progress of the project.

-project s47F

-- 475 57 /1 I

 s47F

+s47F

 PI Signature PI Printed Name

 Date: 29 May 2018

-From: s47E(d) on behalf of ddvahrec Sent: Wednesday, 30 May 2018 12:05 PM
+From: s47E(d) on behalf of ddva hrec

+Sent: Wednesday, 30 N /ay 2018 12:05 PN 1

-To: \$47
+То: s47F

-Cc: ddvahrec; \$47F
+Cc: ddvahrec; s47F

-Subject: 20180530 (1205h) - Eo S47F Acknowledgement of Progress Report & extension to period of ethical approval - E016/007 Veterans' MATES Program
+Subject: 20180530 (1205h n) - Eo s47F Acknowledgement of Progress Report &

+extension to period of ethical approval - E016/007 Veterans' MATES Program